by Freddy Tran Nager, Founder of Atomic Tango + Consultant to the Consultants; photo by Antti Leppänen via Wikimedia Commons…

 - and a detailed timetable of actions and yet more deliverables

-Ideally, this report should encompass all components of Microsoft Office: a Word doc, Excel spreadsheets, and a PowerPoint.
+This report should encompass all of Microsoft Office: a Word doc, Excel spreadsheets, and a PowerPoint.
 But ultimately, what convinces clients that their dollar was well spent is a blood sacrifice – more exactly, a sap sacrifice: a tree must be killed, and a final report delivered on dead wood.
-That report may never get fully read, and it may spend eternity entombed in a steel cabinet, but at least they had the opportunity to feel it.
+That report may never get fully read, and it get entombed in a steel cabinet, but at least they had the opportunity to touch it and hold it.

 Now I say this mockingly, but in all seriousness, keeping clients happy – and compelling them to come back for more – involves going beyond mere advice.
-So in addition to reports, I often throw in creative content, such as a press release, fresh copy for their website, or a small Facebook ad campaign.
+So in addition to reports, you should throw in a bit of creative content, such as a press release, fresh copy for their website, or a small Facebook ad campaign.

 Why go to such lengths?

-Since anyone with a Twitter account can (and does) call himself a “marketing expert,” I need to provide something that makes the pretenders blanch in horror: actual work.
+Since anyone with a Twitter account can (and does) call himself a “marketing expert,” you need to provide something that makes the pretenders blanch in horror: actual work.

 Now “deliverable” isn’t the only verbal atrocity perpetrated by us business droids.
-We also turned the nouns “leverage” and “interface” into verbs, and the verbs “reveal” and “buy in” into nouns, for which we’re doomed to spend the afterlife with nothing to read but IRS manuals and academic business journals (the horror, the horror).
-The key point: all consultants use such jargon; the ones who earn their keep can turn those words into actions.
+We also turned the nouns “leverage” and “interface” into verbs, and the verbs “reveal” and “buy in” into nouns, for which we’re doomed to spend eternity reading nothing but academic journals (the horror, the horror).
+The key point: all consultants use such jargon; the ones who earn their keep turn those words into actions.